hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 retrieved at runtime for each process, and automated on-demand staging of reference genomes and resource files.
 The only required input to run an analysis with oncoanalyser is a samplesheet describing sample inputs.

-Both the [WGTS](../README.md#dna-pipeline-components) and [targeted sequencing](README_PANEL.md) workflows are available in oncoanalyser.
-The targeted sequencing workflow has built-in support for the TSO500 panel and can be configured to work with custom DNA/RNA panels.
+Both the WGS/WTS and targeted sequencing workflows are available in oncoanalyser.
+The targeted sequencing workflow has built-in support for the TSO500 panel and in future releases will be configured to work with custom DNA/RNA panels.

 As oncoanalyser is written using Nextflow, it supports a range of compute environments including AWS, Azure, GCP, and HPC.
 Other features include continuous checkpointing with run resuming and the ability to integrate with [Seqera